albertw1706/ISIC-2024-Skin-Cancer-Malignancy-Detection/README.md

 - Image resize : The images are resized to 224x224 pixels to match the input size required by the model.
 - Dullrazor algorithm : Developed by Lee et al. (1997), is used to remove thick hairs that may obscure lesions in the image.
 - Median Filter : A non-linear filter applied to reduce "salt-and-pepper" noise, which smooths the image without blurring important features.
 - Wiener Filter : An adaptive filter used to deblur images.
-According to Hoshyar et al. (2014), wiener filter is considered one of the most effective and widely used techniques for de-blurring that also reduces noise in medical applications.
+According to Hoshyar et al. (2014), wiener filter is considered one of the most effective and widely used techniques for de-blurring and noise reduction in medical applications.
 - Contrast Enhancement : This step improves the visibility of features by increasing the contrast in the image, making details in lesions and surrounding tissue more distinguishable for the model.

 #### Training